-Activity Cotogory Federal Definition Under New Rules Activity Category Job Skills Training Training or education for job skills required by an employer to provide an Directly Related to individual with the ability to obtain employment or to advance or adapt to Employment the changing demands of the workplace.
+Activity Category Federal Definition Under New Rules Job Skills Training Directly Related to Employment Training or education for job skills required by an employer to provide an individual with the ability to obtain employment or to advance or adapt to the changing demands of the workplace.
 Job skills training directly related to employment must be supervised on an ongoing basis but not less frequently than daily.
-Education Directly Education related to a specific occupation, job, or job offer.
-Education Related to directly related to employment must be supervised on an ongoing basis Employment but no less frequently than daily.
+Education Directly Related to Employment Education related to a specific occupation, job, or job offer.
+Education directly related to employment must be supervised on an ongoing basis but no less frequently than daily.
 This activity is for TANF recipients that do not have a high school diploma or GED and one is needed for employment.
-Satisfactory Regular attendance, in accordance with the requirements of the attendance at secondary school or course of study, at a secondary school or in a secondary school course of study leading to a certificate of general equivalence, in the or in a GED case of a recipient who has not completed secondary school or received program such a certificate.
+Satisfactory attendance at secondary school or in a GED program Regular attendance, in accordance with the requirements of the secondary school or course of study, at a secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate.
 This activity must be supervised on an ongoing basis no less frequently than daily.